Episode 39 – Four chest exercises for busy people

 Anyway, enough with the notes!
 Let’s do this!

-Here’s four effective chest exercises for busy people!
+Here are four effective chest exercises for busy people!

 1.Barbell Bench Press